michodgs25/Somerset-Trails/README.md

 *"Good afternoon, my name is Helen a code editor.
 I would like the website to be easy to navigate, as it's a pain having to scroll back to the top of each page every time I want to access a different part of a website."*

   - Solution: Fixed navigation bar, bottom navigation button plus a scroll back to the top button.
+In addition on the homepage slideshow on each slide is a button that accesses that particular trail page.

 ### Strategy
 -----